 - The trainer shall use the Foodwatch platform to register and manage the trainee information.

-The Trainer shall provide the training course plan and the schedule of training sessions to the Awarding Body and the Food Control Department at least 5 working days before the training is conducted.
-The information about the course plans must include:
+- The trainer shall provide the training course plan and the schedule of training sessions to the Certification body at least one week before the training schedule.
+The course plan must include.